PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 processes is modeled by a function applied to the genotype.
 This might be a description of what mutation does to a genome, if we allow random functions.
 But it is not a good description of natural selection.
-In natural selection, individuals of different genotypes reproduce, and those with higher fitness are proportionately more likely to survive.
+In natural selection, a population of individuals of different genotypes survives and reproduces, and those individuals with higher fitness are proportionately more likely to survive and reproduce.
 It is not a matter of applying some arbitrary function to a single genotype, but of using the fitnesses of more than one genotype to choose among the results of changes of genotype.
 Thus modeling biological evolution by functions applied to individual genotypes is